shibme/jbots/README.md

 * `commandList` - The list of supported commands you may have.
 * `threadCount` - The number of threads the bot should have.
 * `adminIdList` - Use [@GO_Robot](https://telegram.me/GO_Robot) to find your telegram ID and add it to admin list.
+* `defaultWorkerDisabled` - If set true, the default responses that happen in case of failures won't be sent.
 * `reportIntervalInSeconds` - The intervals at which the Bot reports the Admins the status (More often to know if it is up and running).
 * `botStatsConfig` - The config object that defines the bot's analytics model.
 * `constants` - Any other constants that might be used along with the bots. updated and retrieved from a hash map.